meetjain16/mysaathi/README.md

 ### Core Endpoints

 #### POST `/api/chat`
-Send a message to Aurora and receive an AI response.
+Send a message to Saarthi and receive an AI response.

 **Request Body:**
 ```json